Carpet Overview: Compare carpeting options before making the investment

 Bend the carpet sample backward.
 If you can see the backing easily, it’s a low-density (lower quality) carpet that will crush more easily.

-A salesperson might tell you that a certain carpet is a good deal, but don’t rely on his or her word alone.
+A salesperson might tell you that certain types of carpet are a good deal, but don’t rely on his or her word alone.
 Check the label, handle the carpet and ask the salesperson about these signs of quality.

 At least a 34- to 40-oz. face weight.
 This is the number of ounces of fiber per square yard.
 The range is generally from 20 to 80, and the higher the number, the heavier and more resilient the carpet.